leolanese/Angular18-Search-Sort-Filter-Pagination-ClientSide-ServerSide/README.md

 I'm using StoryBook setup as part of the project [WIP]

 - RWD and MF
+Create Components, from small to large screens, that can work across "most" viewports environment with minimal adjustments.

 - browserlist
-I'm using BrowserList and reduced to optimal
+Focus the target on a list.

 - UX/UI improvements by `Pagination` + `Query Parameters`

-- ## UX improvements by `user-friendly` error messages
+- UX improvements by `user-friendly` error messages